Moderate compared to the U.S. average.

 Traveling to Fort Gordon by Car

 Take Interstate 20 to Exit 194, Belair Road and Jimmie Dyess Parkway.
 Follow the Dyess Parkway and Fort Gordon signs.
-Dyess Parkway will bring you directly on to the post via Gate 1.
+Dyess Parkway will bring you directly on to the post via Gate 1 (McKenna Gate).
+To go to the main gate (Gate 6) make a right at Dyess Parkway and Gordon Hwy go down about 3 miles.
 Follow this road, which is Chamberlain Avenue, to the second stop light.
 On the left, you will see Darling Hall, a three-story brick building with a red roof.
 Turn left at this stop light and turn left at the very next entrance in to the parking area for Darling Hall.
 Darling Hall is the Soldier Service Center, and most likely, your first stop at Fort Gordon.

 (706) 791-0110, DSN: (312) 780-0110